plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 See the instructions on using the control panel above for more details.

-Once a theme has been created, you can modify it through the in-Plone theme file manager or rule mapper.
+Once a theme has been created, you can modify it through the *Theming* control panel.
 See above for more details.

 3. As a zip file